W National Park: History

 The W National Park of Niger was created by decree on 4 August 1954, and since 1996 has been listed as a UNESCO World Heritage Site.
 Within Niger, the Park is listed as a National Park, IUCN Type II, and is part of a larger complex of Reserves and protected areas.
-These include the adjacent Dallol Bosso (Wetlands of International Importance (Ramsar) on the eastern bank of the Niger River and the partial overlap of the smaller "Parc national du W" (Wetlands of International Importance (Ramsar).
+These include the adjacent Dallol Bosso (Wetlands of International Importance (Ramsar) on the eastern bank of the Niger River and the partial overlap of the smaller "Parc national du W" (Wetlands of International Importance (Ramsar)).
 The three parks are BirdLife International Important Bird Areas (IBAs) of types A1 and A3 (IBA codes IBA NE001, IBA BF008, and IBA BJ001).

+Violence

+On 8 February 2022, two African Parks patrol vehicles in Benin's portion of the W National Park ran over land mines suspected to be planted by Islamic terrorists, killing eight people.

+On 25–26 July 2024, five Beninese park rangers and seven soldiers were killed in a gun attack inside the park.

+On 17 April 2025, 54 Beninese soldiers were killed in an attack inside the park that was claimed by Jama'at Nasr al-Islam wal-Muslimin.

 Geography

-In the three nations, the Regional park covers some 10000 km² largely uninhabited by humans, having been until the 1970s a Malarial zone of wetlands formed by the delta of the Mékrou River with the Niger, broken by rocky hills.
+In the three nations, the regional park covers some 10000 km² largely uninhabited by humans, having been until the 1970s a malarial zone of wetlands formed by the delta of the Mékrou River with the Niger, broken by rocky hills.
 Historically, the area has been at one time a major area of human habitation, judged by the important archaeological sites (mostly tombs) found in the area.

 Flora

-In the national park, A total of 454 species of plants were recorded, including two orchids found only in Niger.
-The park also constitute the southern limit of tiger bush plateaus distribution in Niger.
+A total of 454 species of plants were recorded in the park, including two orchids found only in Niger.
+The park also constitutes the southern limit of tiger bush plateaus distribution in Niger.

 Fauna

 The park is known for its large mammals, including aardvark, baboon, African buffalo, caracal, cheetah, African bush elephant, hippopotamus, African leopard, West African lion, serval and warthog.
-The park provides a home for some of West Africa's last wild African elephant.
-However, the rare West African giraffe, today restricted to small parts of the Niger, is absent from the park.
-The W Park is also known for historic occurrence of packs of the endangered West African wild dog, although this canid may now be extirpated from the area.
+The park provides a home for some of West Africa's last wild African elephants.
+However, the rare West African giraffe, today restricted to small parts of the Niger, is absent from the area.
+The W park is also known for historic occurrence of packs of the endangered West African wild dog, although this canid may now be locally extinct.

-The National Park is one of the last strongholds for the Northwest African cheetah.
+The park is one of the last strongholds for the Northwest African cheetah.
 A small population of 25 individuals is estimated to be resident across the W–Arli–Pendjari protected area complex.

 The W National Park is also known for its bird populations, especially transitory migrating species, with over 350 species identified in the park.
 The park has been identified by BirdLife International as an Important Bird Area.